Safe way out

 About us

-Victim and witness support service was founded in 2006 in Vukovar, Croatia.
-Upon founding, its prime goal was changing the situation in which victims and witnesses lacked information regarding their rights and their role in the trial.
+Victim and Witness Support Service Croatia was founded in 2006 in Vukovar, Croatia.
+Upon its founding, the primary goal was improving the position of victims and witnesses in the trials, as the victims and witnesses often lacked information regarding both their rights, and the role they will have during the trial.

-Victims and witnesses who lack support may experience their participation in trial as dangerous and isolating.
-Not knowing what to expect or having wrong assumptions may cause fear and anxiety, making it harder for victims and witnesses to participate in trial.
+Based on information, victims and witnesses expressed that, as a result of the lack of information, they experience their participation in the trial as both dangerous and isolating.
+Having no knowledge of what to expect or having wrong assumptions about the way trials work may further cause fear and anxiety, making it harder for victims and witnesses to participate.

-Activities of the Victim and Witness Support Service are also targeted towards advocating for the improvement of legislative and institutional practices regarding victims and witnesses in Croatia.
+• Advocating for the improvement of the legislative and institutional practices regarding victims and witnesses in Croatia.

 Our vision

-A comprehensive support system which would be available to every victim or witness in Croatia.
+A comprehensive support system available to every victim or witness in Croatia.

 Our mission

-To help decrease feelings of discomfort a victim or witness may feel when participating in trial and to improve legal, economic and social positions of victims and witnesses in Croatia.
+To help decrease the feelings of discomfort a victim or witness may feel when participating in the trial and to improve legal, economic and social positions of victims and witnesses in Croatia.

 Our values